ptarmiganlabs/butler-icon-upload/README.md

 The "thumbnail" folder now contains images suitable for upload to Qlik Sense.

-## Uploading icons to Qlik Sense
+# Uploading icons to Qlik Sense

-### Configuration
+## Configuration

 The upload tool relies on certificates to authenticate with Qlik Sense.
 These needs to be made available to the upload tool:

 1. Export a set of certificates from the Sense QMC.
 2. Copy config/default_template.yaml to config/default.yaml
 3. Edit default.yaml so it points to your Sense server and certificates.

 Note!
 Using certificates is powerful and convenient, but you should be careful with the certificates - if they get in the wrong hand they will provide full access to your Sense environment.
-Thus keep tight control of them, and always maintain strict firewall rules, to ensure that access is only possible from desired network locations.
+Thus keep tight control of them and always maintain strict firewall rules on your Sense server(s).
+This helps ensuring that access is only possible from desired network locations.

-### Uploading icons
+## Uploading icons

 Before uploading the images to a Sense content library, please keep a couple of things in mind:

 * The content library you upload images to must exist.
 You will get a 404 error if it doesn't.